BerkBugur/golang-api/README.md

   ``http://<your-ip>:8080/users/login ``

   > *Upon this request, you will be provided with a JWT token.
-This token can be stored as a **COOKIE**.
+This token stored as a **COOKIE**.
 If you encounter any issues with cookies, you can use the returned token for your tests.*

 - To verify your login, send a GET request to the following endpoint to check the validity of the token: